Ph.D. Program – Frequently Asked Questions

 Do I need to find an advisor before registering?

 Yes.
-To be invited for an admission interview, you must return the application forms to the office of the graduate school, complete with the approval and signature of your chosen advisor.
+To be invited for an admission interview, you must return the application forms to the graduate school's office, complete with the approval and signature of your chosen advisor.

 What scholarships does the school offer?